Clubs & Societies

 Teacher-in-charge: Mr. N.G.N.J.C.
 Narangoda & Mrs. P.L.N.D.
 Cooray

-We wish to thank the senior management for their relentless support and encouragement.
+We wish to thank the College and the parents for the support and encouragement.

 Teacher-in-charge: Mrs. P.R.
 Lakmali